YongZeer/securip/README.md

 ### Hi there 👋

+This is Securip, a C program developer and linux kernel geeker.

+There is nothing special things to me, almost everything in my repository is forked from others.

+thanks for everyone, thanks MS.

 <!--
 **securip/securip** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...